 The Port mapping / Virtual Servers configuration section is where you can configure virtual servers like Web servers on the DMZ or similar.
-It's also possible to regulate how bandwidth management, traffic shaping, is applied to traffic flowing through the WAN interface of the firewall.
-It is also possible to use Intrusion Detection / Prevention and Traffic shaping on Port mapped services, these are done in the same way as on policies, so see that chapter for more information.
+It is also possible to use Intrusion Detection / Prevention on Port mapped services, these are done in the same way as on policies, so see that chapter for more information.